-The nursery is comprised of wonderful people who volunteer weekly to love and nurture the most young among us.
+The nursery is comprised of wonderful volunteers that love and nurture the most young among us.
 We provide a cheerful atmosphere for infants and toddler during Sunday morning worship service.
-Parents may sign their child (ages 0-2 years) into our care before service when childcare is available.
+Parents may sign their child, ages birth to 2 years, into our care before service when childcare is available.
 We have a cry room available for parents too!
-We encourage parents to supply any items your child may need, as well as diapers.
+We encourage parents to supply any items their child may need while children are in our care.

 Volunteers typically only serve one Sunday a month.
 If you would like to serve in the nursery, please contact [email protected].

-It is an honor to serve in this ministry... won't you join our team?
-We are currently seeking volunteers for teaching one time per month.
-Please contact Yasmin Medina at Yasmin@PCCVero.org. if you are interested in serving in this capacity.
+It is truly a blessing and a joy to serve in this ministry... won't you join our team?
+We are currently seeking volunteers.
+Please contact Yasmin Medina at [email protected] if you are interested in serving in this capacity.

 Middle & High School

-Missions and Outreach arc an opportunity to be the hands and feet o f Christ here in our community.
+Missions and Outreach are an opportunity to be the hands and feet of Christ in our local community.
 The Team stewards the vision for being a faithful presence in our community, creates the guidelines by which we partner with organizations and individuals, and allocates funds designated for mission and outreach.
 We pray over opportunities to meet the physical and spiritual needs of others, either through existing relationships or with new partners.

 Our vision is to support ministries that are guided by a "4-chapter gospel" approach, and provide our congregation with opportunities to demonstrate hospitality and service for the body and greater community.